-I was born in a small town in Zimbabwe, but earlier than any of my memories we moved back to South Africa.
+I was born in a small town in Zimbabwe, but long before anything I remember my parents decided to return to South Africa.

 I remember growing up as a white teenager in apartheid South Africa during the 70s and 80s.
 A country divided.
 The inhumane division clearly could not continue much longer, but how would it end?